struct/Nerve/README.markdown

 ## Who

-Nerve was written by Chris Rohlf, and is also developed by Alex Rad
+Nerve was written by Chris Rohlf and is also developed by Alex Rad

 Ragweed was written by Thomas Ptacek, ported to OSX by Timur Duehr and ported to Linux by Chris Rohlf

-Thanks to the Matasano team and a few other individuals for providing feedback and ideas
+Thanks to the www.Matasano.com team and a few other individuals for providing feedback and ideas